 Mr. Osborn has published several articles on trial practice and is a frequent speaker and instructor in the area of trial preparation and practice.
 He provides pro bono legal services for youth organizations and boards on which he serves.
 Mr. Osborn is AV rated by Martindale Hubbell, which means he is recommended by his peers as a practitioner meeting the highest standards of professionalism and ethics.

-An active member of his community, Mr. Osborn has served on the Board of Trustees for the Kirkland Boys and Girls Club and the Seattle University Alumni Board.
+An active member of his community, Mr. Osborn has served on the Board of Trustees for the Kirkland Boys and Girls Club and the Seattle University Law School Alumni Board.
 He is President of the Kirkland Merchants select baseball club, an organization which he founded to benefit local youth.
-He has also served on the Boards of Trustees for the Make-A-Wish Foundation and Providence Hospital Foundation and was active with Special Olympics and the Leukemia Society of America.
+He has also served on the Boards of Trustees for the Make-A-Wish Foundation, Providence Hospital Foundation and the Hope Heart Foundation, and was active with Special Olympics and the Leukemia Society of America.